Inspired by a dish from The Vegetarian Kitchen, my version of vegetarian sweet and sour dish features hard-boiled quail eggs and black sesame seeds.

 With the exclusion of quail eggs, this would be a vegan dish but eggs being a good source of protein, I add some to meatless dishes where possible to replace protein lost from the exclusion of meat.

 Any combination of vegetables would be good for this dish.
 But, as with any stir fried vegetable dish, it is best to stick with vegetables that stay crisp after stir frying.
 In short, green leafy vegetables are not recommended.

-- 1 pack of tofu skin, fried until crisp (see details)
+- 1 pack tofu skin - fried until crisp (see details)

-- 1 to 2 capsicum (bell pepper), seeded and diced (see tip)
+- 1 to 2 bell peppers - seeded and diced (see tip)

 - salt and pepper

 - 12 quail eggs - hard-boiled and shelled

 - 1/4 cup sweet sour sauce

 - toasted black sesame seeds

 - Heat the cooking in a wok or frying pan.